ACEP ID:

 CMS is requiring that the Recovery Audit Contractor post the list of issues that they are going to be reviewing on their website.
 All proposed new issues come from the RAC.
 They will be submitted to CMS and have to be approved by CMS.
 Once they are approved, the new issues will be posted to the RAC Website for each contractor.

-RACs are able to review any and all services billed by a physician or any other provider who bills the fee for service Medicare.
-RACs have to follow the rules in place for all Medicare contractors for physician E/M services and those rules currently state that a reviewer will review the claim under the 1995 guidelines and then review the claim under the 1997 guidelines and abide by whichever one is most advantageous to the provider.
+RACs are able to review any and all services billed by a physician or any other provider who bills the fee for service under Medicare.
+RACs must follow the rules in place for all Medicare contractors for physician E/M services, and those rules currently state that a reviewer will review an emergency department claim under the 2023 guidelines.

 You may want to consider being proactive in reviewing your company's coding, billing and documentation practices to assure Medicare compliance.
 Consider taking a sampling of your claims and review the documentation to assure that it supports the billed E/M coding, services billed, medical necessity, and services or test ordered.